 Bone and Joint Health

 Joint pain and weak bones make it difficult for your dog to do all the things he loves.
-But a healthy gut can do wonders as certain good bacteria naturally found in your dog's gut produce vitamins (i.e Vitamin K) that helps produce enzymes that are necessary for proper mineral absorption.
+But a healthy gut can do wonders.
+Certain good bacteria naturally found in your dog's gut produce vitamins (i.e Vitamin K).
+These vitamins help produce enzymes that are necessary for proper mineral absorption.

-As dog owners, we know how easily our pets can be stressed out by changes in their lifestyles, in their diets, new places, new smells, time away from the family, visits to the veterinarian, etc. A healthy gut produces feel-good neurotransmitters (e.g. serotonin) to boost moods and prevent anxiety and stress.
+As dog owners, we know how easily our pets can be stressed out by changes in their lifestyles.
+These changes could be in their diets, new places, new smells, time away from the family, visits to the veterinarian, etc. A healthy gut produces feel-good neurotransmitters (e.g. serotonin) to boost moods and prevent anxiety and stress.
 It also produces enough cortisol (the stress hormone) to lower levels of anxiety.

 A healthy gut helps keep your furry friend healthy when he or she is experiencing digestive discomfort due to a change in diet, stress, overfeeding, or other conditions.